Raymondycp/raymondyeung.github.io/README.md

-Passionate about leveraging data and technology to engineer data-driven business solutions.
+### Passionate about leveraging data and technology to engineer business solutions.
 I like films, art and cat.